 3. Use of the footage would be restricted for the purpose of news, current affairs and educational purposes and should not be used for commercial, promotion, light entertainment, satirical programs or advertising.

 Footage is for viewership, news, education!
-I have to believe that stand-up comedians shall not mimic the actions of Judges and tehelkas/caravans of journalism shall not publish screen-shots for promotion.
-There is no Fear of the Court of Law in India.
+I have to believe that stand-up comedians shall not mimic the actions of Judges and Tehelkas/Caravans of journalism shall not publish screen-shots for promotion.
 Welcome, further case loads.

 4. Without prior written authorization of the Supreme Court of India, Live Streaming or the webcast of the proceedings from the Supreme Court should not be reproduced, transmitted, uploaded, posted, modified, published or re-published to the public.

 Yes.
-Judges shall spend some hours in granting authorization to 100s of journals, channels, humans who wish to publish and transmit.
+Judges shall spend some hours in granting authorization to hundreds of journals, channels, humans who wish to publish and transmit.
 Life has more time than ever before.

 The fines must be decided.
-A Lakh Rupee Fine is unheard of in cases of this nature.
 RNR just downloaded from KickAssProxyTorrents!

 6. The Court of Appeal in England, in November 2013, introduced streaming its proceedings on You Tube.
 The telecast is deferred by 70 seconds with the Judge having the power to mute something said in the proceedings if he feels they are inappropriate for public consumption.
-Like the Court of Appeal in England, the Supreme Court should also lay guidelines for having only two camera angles, one facing the Judge and the other – the Lawyer.
-The camera should not focus on the papers of the Lawyer.
+The camera should not focus on the papers.

-Thus, the Lawyers celebrate their camera introductions and the Judges, while hearing, spend minutes deciding what to mute as though kids are watching Basic Instinct/Enter the Dragon.
+Judges, while hearing, shall spend minutes deciding what to mute as though kids are watching Basic Instinct/Enter the Dragon.
 A football match broadcasted with a 70 second delay is not a live broadcast.
 Live Streaming is no longer live.

 ‘Thank you, RNR.
 You had correctly warned us earlier.
 You are always right‘, said Ray.